ludios/useful-bookmarklets/README.md

 ## Set `max-width` on body and unjustify text

+Useful for pages with an unconstrained width, leading to very long lines.

 This bookmarklet takes one argument typed after the bookmark keyword, a `max-width` in `em`s.